shiftstack/ghira/README.md

 Known issues:
 * metadata, and notably the assignee, is not updated
 * Github issues that have their assignee changed to a non-team-member will be ignored
+* Issues are created in status "New".
+To completely sync a closed Github issue, run ghira twice.

 Run locally: